2024 Solar Incentives Guide for Allentown, PA - Tax Credits & Rebates

 EcoWatch's Allentown, PA Solar Incentives FAQs

-It's a smart idea to get in touch with your local Allentown solar installer to get an understanding of which incentives your project will qualify for.
-Usually, solar incentives apply to new solar systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, like those given by the state of Pennsylvania, may have other requirements.
+It's a good idea to talk to your local Allentown solar installer to get an understanding of which incentives your project may qualify for.
+In most cases, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, such as those given by the state of Pennsylvania, might have other requirements.

-How much can I save annually on my electric bill if I add solar panels to my house in Allentown?
+How much can I save annually on my electric bill if I install solar panels on my Allentown home?

 What are the best solar panel installation companies near me?